cheeroo2020/aiva-glow-wallet/logbook.md

 ### ⏭️ Next steps
 - Continue with Smart FX AI prompt development (AIVA-9)
 - Sketch wireframe of Smart FX suggestion UI

+- ### 📅 5 August 2025

+**Task Completed:** AIVA-10 – Create Lovable UI element for AI suggestion

+**Description:**
+Designed and implemented the UI component to display Smart FX recommendations in the wallet interface.
+This component presents the AI-suggested currency conversion action (e.g., "Convert AUD to USD") with supporting context and a "Convert Now" button.

+**What was done:**
+- Designed a clean UI block for displaying real-time Smart FX suggestions
+- Added `Smart Fx.png` screenshot to `lovable_ui` folder in GitHub
+- Committed the changes with a proper message on the main branch
+- Maintained folder naming consistency and organisation across GitHub repo

+**Skills Practised:**
+- UI thinking and layout composition
+- GitHub commit & folder structuring
+- React UI simulation using Lovable
+- Documentation discipline with README and logbook

+**Next Up:**
+Work on AIVA-11 – Testing FX trend data with GPT response